emmersion/Emmersion.EventLogWalker/README.md

 - `IInsightsSystemApiSettings`

+*NOTE:* In order to obtain the required Insights System Api key you will need to reach out to the Strategic Solutions Team.

 ## Getting started

 This documentation will refer to consumers of `IEventLogWalker` as reports.
 To create a report, inject an `IEventLogWalker`.